ethanimproving/Family-Ideas/Travel/Bahamas.md

 # How to get around

+Carlos Guzman will be at the Airport to pick up Faith and Ethan at 3:07 PM.

 There are a lot of Taxi's at the airport, about $50.
 Otherwise there are several busses that will honk at you on the side of the road.
 If you indicate you want to ride, they will stop for you.

 The most common mode of public transportation on the Island of Nassau is the Jitney Buses.